Shritej24c/Econometrics/README.md

 **Data**

-Sub-Saharan African (SSA) countries - Low Life Expectancy & Low GDP per capita
+Sub-Saharan African (SSA) countries - Low Life Expectancy and low GDP per capita

-Main Sources of data: The World Data Bank and  Our World in Data
+Main Sources of Data: The World Data Bank and  Our World in Data

-Out of 40+ SSA countries, due to lot of missing values for the indicators chosen, we focused on only 19 countries in that region
+Out of 40+ SSA countries, due to a lot of missing values for the indicators chosen, we focused on only 19 countries in that region

 No record of CPIA data (corruption rating) for any country before 2005

-Avoided data after 2019 due to prevalence of COVID
+Avoided data after 2019 due to the prevalence of COVID

-Indicators like Sanitation, Water Supply and Living standards weren’t available for many countries
+Indicators like Sanitation, Water Supply, and Living standards weren’t available for many countries

 Final panel data - N (countries) = 19 & T (years) = 15 (2005-2019)